KCON Japan 2024 line-up: Red Velvet, ZEROBASEONE and more

 KCON Japan 2024 has announced the artist line-up for its upcoming event in May, featuring Red Velvet, ZEROBASEONE and more.

-Over the weekend, KCON announced 11 of the artists that will be performing at the M Countdown Stage of its upcoming Japan event, set to take place from May 10 to 12, 2024 at the ZOZO Marine Stadium and Makuhari Messe in Chiba, Japan.
+On March 15, KCON announced 11 of the artists that will be performing at the M Countdown Stage of its upcoming Japan event, set to take place from May 10 to 12, 2024 at the ZOZO Marine Stadium and Makuhari Messe in Chiba, Japan.

-It includes K-pop boybands BOYNEXTDOOR, TWS, ZEROBASEONE, NCT Wish and TEMPEST, girl group Red Velvet, and singers Jung Yong-hwa and Choi Yena.
+It included K-pop boybands BOYNEXTDOOR, TWS, ZEROBASEONE, NCT Wish and TEMPEST, girl group Red Velvet, and singers Jung Yong-hwa and Choi Yena.
 They will be joined by Japanese groups INI, JO1 and ME:1.
 More artists are expected to be announced for the M Countdown Stage.

+The second batch of artists for the M Countdown Stage were revealed on March 22.
+The announcement added girl groups NiziU, Kep1er and ILLIT, boybands P1Harmony, xikers, &TEAM and 8TURN, as well as soloists Key and Taeyeon.

 In addition, KCON Japan will also feature performers on its KCON Stage at the Makuhari Messe.
 The line-up for this stage has also yet to be announced.